-The two adjacent public housing developments - Gowanus Houses and Wyckoff Gardens - should also benefit from this plan with an upfront commitment to needed repairs.
+The community plan also included funding for the two adjacent public housing developments - Gowanus Houses and Wyckoff Gardens.
 Preserving NYCHA is just as important as building new affordable housing.

 While the affordable housing will provide tangible benefits for the people that get the housing, it will also create economic benefits to the community.
 Housing investment creates jobs and can spur needed economic recovery.
 Research has found that 100 units of affordable housing construction creates 230 jobs and \$46 million in economic activity, and the city, state and national economy need additional stimulus to recover from the recession.